 - Cuisine: American

-Keywords: chickpea dumpling stew
+Keywords: chickpea and vegetable dumpling stew